countryfarm/pulse/docs/EFCoreMappingGuidelines.md

 ## 🚦 Adding a New Entity

-1. Create the entity in `Domain/Entities` with a strongly‑typed ID.
+1. Create the entity in `Domain/Entities` with a strongly‑typed ID and any Vogen value objects.
 2. Add a config class in `Infrastructure/Persistence/Configurations`.
 3. Inherit from `EntityConfiguration<TEntity, TId, TPrimitive>`.
-4. Map scalar properties, owned value objects, relationships, and ignores.
+4. Map scalar properties, value objects (with `HasVogenConversion`), relationships, and ignores.
 5. For nullable FKs, use a `ValueConverter<TId?,TPrimitive?>`.
 6. Run `dotnet ef migrations add <Name>` to validate mapping.
 7. Update diagrams + docs.